Gabrielcs96/Power-BI-Dashboards/README.md

 The databases wrtr extracted from internet and it took less than 15 minutes to be ready for use.

-The acess link is: [Alura Pets](https://app.powerbi.com/view?r=eyJrIjoiNmI4ODEzMmUtMGZlZS00MTNjLWE5MTAtZjljNGU4YjhiNjAzIiwidCI6ImNkNWMyODBkLTdiZTgtNDRiMi05YjU3LTkxNzg4YWVkYmQzNSJ9)
+The acess link is: [Análise de Vendas da Empresa "X"](https://app.powerbi.com/view?r=eyJrIjoiNmI4ODEzMmUtMGZlZS00MTNjLWE5MTAtZjljNGU4YjhiNjAzIiwidCI6ImNkNWMyODBkLTdiZTgtNDRiMi05YjU3LTkxNzg4YWVkYmQzNSJ9)